wp-plugins/xcloner-backup-and-restore/readme.txt

 Tested up to: 2.1.1
 Stable tag: 2.1.1

-XCloner is a full backup and restore plugin for Wordpress, it will backup and restore both files and database.
-Please check www.xcloner.com for more info.
+XCloner is a full backup and restore plugin for Wordpress, it will backup and restore both files and database. www.xcloner.com

 == Description ==